pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 without parameters and create the special `<ephemeral>` `CSIStoragePoolByClass` entry.

-When `--enable-capacity=fallback` is used, it will also call without parameters but store the result in the special `<fallback>` `CSIStoragePoolByClass` entry.

 While technically these options are orthogonal, not all combinations make sense.
 The expected usage is:
 * A driver that only supports ephemeral volumes should use only `--enable-capacity=ephemeral`.
 Storage classes that might (accidentally?) be created for the driver will be ignored.
-* A driver where parameters have no effect on the result (for example, because the only relevant field is the `fsType` and the capacity is based on the underlying block device) should use `--enable-capacity=fallback`.
-This avoids the overhead for monitoring storage classes and creating one entry per class where all classes would lead to the same capacity.
 * A driver where parameters have an effect should use `--enable-capacity=storageclasses`, combined with `--enable-capacity=ephemeral` if ephemeral volumes are supported.